 The Gravity Of It All! -

-Gravity is important to us because without Earth's gravity, nothing would
+Gravity is important to us because without Earth's pull, nothing would

 stay put on the surface of the Earth-not even us!
 In our solar system, the

-sun’s gravity keeps the Earth in orbit around the sun.
+sun's attractive forces keep the Earth in orbit around the sun.